 “Many students have different concerns regarding the unfortunate happenings around the world, especially in schools.
-It is crucial that educators and influential adults make an effort to understand the multitude of emotions and attitudes that youth collectively hold.”Max, high school student from Wisconsin and National Youth Advisory Board member
+It is crucial that educators and influential adults make an effort to understand the multitude of emotions and attitudes that youth collectively hold.”Max, Wisconsin resident and former National Youth Advisory Board member

 Trusted Adults are increasingly important as youth continue to grapple with heightened anxiety and depression during the ongoing pandemic.

-“While it might seem more efficient to address everyone as though they share similar attitudes, a much more inclusive and comprehensive support system is created when one may speak up and have their individual feelings validated.”Max, high school student from Wisconsin and National Youth Advisory Board member
+“While it might seem more efficient to address everyone as though they share similar attitudes, a much more inclusive and comprehensive support system is created when one may speak up and have their individual feelings validated.”Max, Wisconsin resident and former National Youth Advisory Board member

 Taking Action In Your Own Community

 SAVE Promise Clubs empower students to protect and look out for one another.
 By building more inclusive environments where students feel supported, they are saving lives every day.
 Find out how you can start a SAVE Promise Club in your school today!